 The first step is to arrange a consultation with our counsellor to discuss the implications of embryo donation for you and your family.
-Following this, you would have another appointment to see the donor embryo coordinator, who will provide you with a further explanation of what is involved.
+Following this, you’d have another appointment to see the donor embryo coordinator, who will provide you with a further explanation of what is involved.

 Screening tests and medical history

-Both partners will be screened to ensure there is not a risk of passing on genetic disorders or infections.
+Both partners will be screened to ensure there isn’t a risk of passing on genetic disorders or infections.
 This screening includes blood tests and taking a full family medical history.